GrupoAlarcos/Evaluating-Programming-Optimization-Techniques-in-C-and-Python--Impact-on-Energy-Consumption/README.md

 ## Abstract
 Software plays a critical role in modern society, but its energy consumption is a growing concern.
-This issue is especially evident in the Internet of Things (IoT), which involves billions of devices operating under strict energy constraints, most of which rely on C because of its energy efficiency.
-Outside of IoT, Programming Languages (PL) like Python and Java have gained popularity despite being less energy-efficient, particularly Python.
-Optimization is therefore essential to reduce energy use in both contexts: (i) in the IoT, where the large number of devices causes high cumulative energy consumption despite using C; and (ii) for Python and Java, given their widespread adoption and higher energy demands.
-This paper evaluates the energy impact of 26 optimization techniques implemented in C, as well as their equivalents in Python and Java.
-Additionally, it analyzes the effects of different compiler and runtime configurations: optimization levels in C (-O0 and -O3), running Python with the CPython interpreter versus compiled with Nuitka, and executing Java in interpreter mode compared to Just-In-Time (JIT) compilation.
-The results show that Python achieved the best overall improvement, with 65\% of the optimization techniques resulting in energy savings, achieving reductions of up to 70.72\%.
-However, despite this high effectiveness, Python still exhibits the highest overall energy consumption among the three PLs, suggesting that its runtime characteristics inherently demand more energy.
+The Internet of Things (IoT) exemplifies this challenge, with billions of devices relying on C for energy efficiency.
+Outside the IoT domain, Python is becoming increasingly popular despite being one of the least energy-efficient programming languages (PLs).
+Optimization is therefore essential to reduce energy consumption in both cases: (i) in the IoT, where despite the use of C, the large number of devices leads to high energy consumption, and (ii) in Python, due to its high energy consumption.
+This paper evaluates 23 optimization techniques in C and Python, taking into account the choice of compiler (O0/O3 in C and Interpreter/Nuitka in Python).
+The results show that more techniques have a positive impact (reducing energy) in Python than in C, but the energy consumption of Python remains significantly higher, requiring further optimizations to narrow the gap.

 ## What is this?
-This repository contains the results of 26 software optimization techniques implemented in C, Python, and Java.
+This repository contains the results of 26 software optimization techniques implemented in C and Python.

 - **C**: Evaluated with two compiler optimization levels: `-O0` and `-O3`.
 - **Python**: Tested using **CPython** and **Nuitka**.
-- **Java**: Executed in two modes: with JIT enabled and with JIT disabled, using appropriate JVM flags to control JIT compilation.

 The study focuses on analyzing and comparing the **energy efficiency** of these optimization techniques across the three languages and different compilation and runtime strategies.